SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 innocent (NOT INTENDED TO HARM) - (adjective) (of a thing) not intended to harm anyone:
 It was an innocent remark, I didn't mean to hurt his feelings.

+firmly (NOT LOOSELY) - (adverb) in a way that will not become loose:
+Make sure the rope is firmly attached before attempting to climb down.

+firmly (STRONGLY) - (adverb) strongly and tightly:
+He shook my hand firmly and climbed into the taxi.

+firmly (CERTAINLY) - (adverb) in a way that is certain or not likely to change:
+We are firmly committed to reducing unemployment.

 guilt (FEELING) - (noun) a feeling of worry or unhappiness that you have because you have done something wrong, such as causing harm to another person:
 He suffered such feelings of guilt over leaving his children.